selmetwa/HunterGather/README.md

 - [ ] delete a collection
 - [ ] update a collection if its yours
 - [ ] remove a block from a collection
-- [ ] intersperse blocks and collections on homepage
+- [x] intersperse blocks and collections on homepage
-- [ ] add a block to a collection after creation
+- [x] add a block to a collection after creation
-- [ ] add a collection to a collection :o
+- [x] add a collection to a collection :o
+- [ ] error handling
+- [ ] optimize for mobile